 Obtaining and protecting a patent is important because it allows the Inventor or owner of the patented invention to have exclusive rights to make, use, sell, and import the invention for a certain period.
 This exclusivity can give the Inventor or owner a competitive advantage in the market.
 It can also be a source of income through licensing or selling the patented invention to others.
 In addition, obtaining a patent can also be a way for an inventor to recognize and protect their intellectual property and to establish their credibility and reputation in their field.

-If you need help with a patent, contact us at Zale Tech Law.
+If you need help with a patent, contact us at Zale Patent Law, Inc.